Campaign : LASIC: Layered Atlantic Smoke Interactions with Clouds

 The primary activities for LASIC are to:

-- Use surface-based remote sensing to sensitively interrogate the atmosphere for the relative vertical location of aerosol and clouds
+- use surface-based remote sensing to sensitively examine the atmosphere for the relative vertical location of aerosol and clouds

 The measurements will span June 1, 2016, to October 31, 2017, which encompasses two biomass-burning seasons.
 LASIC contributes to an international, coordinated strategy focused on the southeast Atlantic.
 It will overlap with the National Aeronautics and Space Administration (NASA) ORACLES-2016 and U.K. CLARIFY aircraft campaigns from August to September 2016, and the NASA ORACLES-2017 and National Science Foundation ONFIRE aircraft campaigns in 2017 (see Related Campaigns link).
 St. Helena Island (15 degrees south latitude and 5 degrees west longitude), located upwind of Ascension within the boundary layer flow and directly west of the main stratocumulus deck, will receive modest secondary instrumentation as part of CLARIFY, LASIC, and NASA.